zackmdavis/Less_Wrong_Drafts/athenian_soccer_team_hullabaloo.md

  * I argue No. I agree that strawmanning is a real problem, but the problem with requiring critics to pass an ITT isthat it permits a stonewalling strategy: if someone disagrees with you
  * https://www.lesswrong.com/posts/PxN5iwS2CTCYi4oAP/against-devil-s-advocacy
  * https://www.lesswrong.com/posts/jo5Fhkb7escrYE9cC/on-the-contrary-steelmanning-is-normal-itt-passing-is-niche

- * work in December 2020 disaster earlier in the soccer analogy?
 ]